clementh59/gateskeepr-contracts/docs/GameDocumentation.md

 In order to create a semi-public / private guild, you will need to have a guild NFT.
 Which means a guild is represented as a NFT, and can be sold, transferred, ...

-## Is there possible to have a diagram that sums up how proposal works and where the money goes?
+## Is it possible to have a diagram that sums up how proposal works and where the money goes?

 Of course, here you are 😉

 ![Diagram - rooms](room_diagram.png)

-## Is there intermediate prizes?
+## Are there intermediate prizes?

 Yes, if you are the first to find the key of a given room, your guild earns a part of the treasury.